ljk1228/RAAMove/README.md

 The dataset currently released comprises a subset of the entire corpus.
 - Total number of abstracts: 400
 - (Artificial Intelligence: 200, Engineering: 200)
-- Total number of sentences: 8,934
+- Total number of sentences: 3,069
-- (Artificial Intelligence: , Engineering:1636 )
+- (Artificial Intelligence: 1,433 , Engineering: 1,636 )

 ## Corpus Selection
 Artificial Intelligence: